-Telephone calls will be made Tuesday to Friday between 5:30 p.m. and 9:30 p.m. and some four hour Saturday shifts.
+Telephone calls will be made Tuesday to Friday between 5:00 p.m. and 9:30 p.m. and during some Saturday shifts.
 Interviewers will speak to an adult, who normally lives in the household and who is familiar with the travel patterns of all members.
 Travel information will not be collected for children ten years of age and under.
-The information collected will be for all trips made in the 24-hour period between 4:00 a.m. the previous day and 3:59 a.m. on the day of the interview.
-It may be necessary to call on Mondays about trips on a day in the previous week to secure sufficient completed interviews in the time available.
+The information collected will be for all trips made in the 24-hour period between 4:00 a.m. the previous weekday and 3:59 a.m. on the day of the interview.
+It may be necessary to add a Monday shift to call about trips made on a previous weekday to secure sufficient completed interviews.